tfl-php-scripts/siteskin/README.md

 ?>
 ```

+Please follow the instructions carefully.
+A lot of issues were related to facts that users had incorrect config files.

 That's it!
 Should you encounter any problems, please create an issue here, and I will try and solve it if I can.